Mains hum: John Lennon demos

 In the late 1970s, former Beatle John Lennon recorded some demo songs at his and Yoko Ono's Dakota apartment.
 These demos did not see any official release at the time, nor were they properly recorded for Double Fantasy or its follow-up Milk and Honey, but they did spread as bootlegs amongst Lennon fans.

 In the mid-1990s, as part of the Beatles anthology series, the three surviving members, Paul McCartney, George Harrison, and Ringo Starr, regrouped to record initially incidental music for the albums, but decided to rework some John Lennon demos instead.
 Several demos were given to McCartney from Ono, the most notable being "Free as a Bird", "Real Love", and "Now and Then".

 Of the demos received, only the aforementioned three were worked on.
 Of the three, "Real Love" and "Now and Then" were more difficult to work on than "Free as a Bird," as both contained a prominent 60-cycle mains hum as a result of the cheap recording equipment Lennon used to record the demos.
 While the mains hum was removed from "Real Love", it was noticeably louder on "Now and Then", which made it much harder to remove.
-This, and to a much bigger extent, Harrison's distaste for that particular demo, lead to it being scrapped altogether, although reports circulated in the years since that McCartney was hoping to finish it.
+This, and to a much bigger extent, Harrison's distaste for that particular demo, led to it being scrapped altogether, although reports circulated in the years since that McCartney was hoping to finish it.
 In 2009, a version of Lennon's demo, supposedly without the mains hum that hampered the Beatles version, appeared as a bootleg.
 In 2023, the mains hum was finally removed thanks to Peter Jackson's sound source separation technology, and the track was released on November 2, 2023.